yoelpc4/laravel-cloudinary/README.md

 ## Tips

-To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration in `Settings -> Upload -> Upload presets`.
+1. To use pre-defined filename as public ID when uploading to cloudinary, you need to tweak some configuration in `Settings -> Upload -> Upload presets`.
     - Click edit button on signed mode preset, initial preset is `ml_default` you can updates it.
     - Turn on `Use filename or externally defined public ID` to using the pre-defined filename instead of random characters.
     - Turn off `Unique filename` to prevent cloudinary from adding random characters at the end of filename.
     - Click `Save` and you're good to go.

+2. Upload a raw file by adding array of options as third parameter in "put", "putStream", "putFile", "putFileAs", "write", or "writeStream" method of Storage facade i.e:
+    ```php
+    \Storage::cloud()->put('documents/report.xlsx', \File::get('local/report.xlsx'), ['resource_type' => 'raw']);
+    ```

+3. Generate a raw file url by adding array or options as first parameter in "url" method of Storage facade i.e:
+    ```php
+    \Storage::cloud()->url([
+        'path'          => 'documents/report.xlsx',
+        'resource_type' => 'raw',
+    ]);
+    ```

 ## License